mohamedmostafafawzi/Hacking-with-Swift/SwiftUI/README.md

 - [ ] Project 19: SnowSeeker
 > Build an app for ski resorts that works great on iPad.

+- [ ] Project 20: Drawing
+> Use shapes, paths, colors, and more to create custom art for your app

+- [ ] Project 21: Core Data
+> Take an in-depth tour of how SwiftUI and Core Data work together

 ##
 [Hacking with Swift [SwiftUI Edition]](https://www.hackingwithswift.com/books/ios-swiftui)